Enel Green Power: Latin America

+Enel Green Power began operations at a €456 million wind complex located in Morro do Chapéu, Ourolândia and Umburanas in April 2024.
+The complex has 81 turbines and a total capacity of 348 MW.
+In August 2024, a Enel Green Power wind complex with 43 turbines began operations in Ourolândia and Umburanas.
+The complex costs amounted to €297 million and it is capable of generating 894 GWh per year.

 Africa

 Enel Green Power is present in Africa with plants in operation and under construction in South Africa (solar and wind technology), Morocco (wind technology) and Zambia (solar technology).

+In South Africa, the construction of the Impofu Wind Power Farms Complex with 57 onshore wind turbines began in March 2024.
+The farms are to be operational by 2026 and will have a total capacity of 330 MW.

 Asia

 In 2015 Enel Green Power acquired a majority stake in Indian renewable energy company BLP Energy – for 30 million euros.
 In Asia, Enel Green generates energy from wind and solar sources.
 It currently holds 100% of BLP Energy.

-In India, Enel Green Power has established offices in Gurgaon and Bangalore and manages three wind farms:
+In India, Enel Green Power has established offices in Gurgaon and Bangalore and manages three wind farms.